MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 ## Step 1: Provision NEO hub
 The New Employee Onboarding (NEO) hub can be provisioned from the [SharePoint look book](https://lookbook.microsoft.com/).
 With the SharePoint look book, an Office 365 Tenant Administrator can start the provisioning process with a few simple clicks.
 It is fast, easy, and takes only a few minutes to start the process.
 Before starting the provisioning process, make sure you have met the prerequisites for provisioning.

-Prerequisites
+### Prerequisites
-To successfully set up the NEO hub via the SharePoint look book, the person doing the provisioning must meet the following pre-requisites:
-•	The person provisioning the NEO hub must be a Tenant Administrator of the tenant where the NEO hub will be provisioned.
+To successfully set up the NEO hub via the SharePoint look book, the person doing the provisioning must be a Tenant Administrator of the tenant where the NEO hub will be provisioned.

 ### Provision the NEO hub